-Iziko aims to significantly increase our visitor numbers once the major renovations and upgrades at key museums are completed so that our contribution to social cohesion and national building, as well as other positive impacts, can be optimised.
+Iziko aims to significantly increase our visitor numbers once the major renovations and upgrades at key museums are completed, and once the global pandemic has been curtailed, so that our contribution to social cohesion and national building, as well as other positive impacts, can be optimised.

-Iziko's museums increasingly exert 'soft power'2to stimulate active citizenry and social justice, and support civic society.
+Iziko's museums increasingly exert 'soft power'to stimulate active citizenry and social justice, and support civic society.
 Locally and globally, people are affected by social, economic and environmental circumstances that are increasingly dynamic and unstable.
 Therefore, much of the social benefit of our heritage institutions lies in providing platforms for healthy engagement and dialogue that are both supportive and transformative.